 The signs and symptoms of complex partial seizures may include:

-- an aura, or an unusual sensation that warns of
+- an aura, or an unusual sensation that warns of the seizure

 - staring off at nothing